SireKornelius/CppMicroServices/tools/customNS/README.md

 python /path/to/CppMicroServices/tools/customNS/src/script.py mw_cppms /path/to/new_dir
 ```

-The utility will copy the necessary files from the CppMicroServices library to `/path/to/new_dir`, modifying the namespace to `my_custom_namespace`.
+The utility will copy the necessary files from the CppMicroServices library to `/path/to/new_dir`, modifying the namespace to `mw_cppms`.
 Then, navigate to `/path/to/new_dir` and build the modified CppMicroServices library.

 ## Limitations
 1. No support for changing namespace to consist of non-english characters even if it may be valid C++ syntax
 2. Documentation will not be modified

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## Contact